eren7155/Rent-A-Gf/README.md

 ## Feedback

-If you have any feedback, please reach out to us at contact.rentagirlfriend@gmail.com
+If you have any Feedback, please reach out to us at contact.rentagirlfriend@gmail.com